fortify/sample-parser/README.md

 ## Plugin manifest file description
 - Plugin manifest is an xml file whose name has to be "plugin.xml".
 Plugins that do not contain this file in the root of plugin jar file cannot be installed in SSC
-- Plugin.xml schema is provided by plugin-api/schema/pluginmanifest-1.0.xsd schema file
+- Plugin.xml schema is provided by `plugin-api/schema/pluginmanifest-1.0.xsd` schema file
-- Description of the attributes that can be defined in the plugin.xml:
+- Description of the attributes that can be defined in the plugin.xml: (The constraints listed for the various fields are meant to give a general idea of acceptable values and are not exhaustive.
+For the authoritative reference, consult the `pluginmanifest-*.xsd` from the release that your plugin needs to be compatible with.).
   - __Plugin id (id):__ unique plugin identifier defined by plugin developers.
 It can be any unique string that identifies plugin - but it is recommended that it be the same value as the fully qualified name of the plugin implementation class.
     Mandatory.
 Max length: 80 chars.